Floating-Rate Bond: Definition, Example, And Benefits

 What Are Floating Rate Bonds

 In today's dynamic financial landscape, investors constantly seek opportunities to optimise their returns while minimising risks.
-One such investment option introduced recently in the Indian financial system is floating-rate bonds.
+One such investment option introduced recently in the Indian financial system is floating-rate bonds1.
 These bonds present a unique opportunity to capitalise on interest rate fluctuations, providing investors with a flexible and potentially lucrative investment option.
 In this blog post, we will delve into floating rate bonds, exploring their key features, benefits, and strategies for capitalising on interest rate fluctuations.

 What Are Floating-Rate Bonds?